DreamLineLove/gopointers/readme.md

 # Welcome to GoPointers!
-In this repository, I explore the use of **pointers** in Go programming language.
+In this repository, I explore the use of **pointers** in the Go programming language.

-# Prerequisites
+# Requirements
 - You should have the standard go compiler and toolchain installed.
 - You should have access to the *go* command